VictoriaHoll/Data-Science-Learning/Project 02: Exploring Hacker News Posts/README.md

 # Exploring Hacker News README

-First look at "Project 02_Exploring Hacker News Posts.ipynb" For more information on the datasets used, please refer to 'HN_posts_year_to_Sep_26_2016.csv'
+Please refer to: "Project 02_Exploring Hacker News Posts.ipynb" For more information on the datasets used, please refer to 'HN_posts_year_to_Sep_26_2016.csv'